-The pace at which those puzzle pieces are doled out is critical.
-A good writer drip feeds essential pieces of information at exactly the right moments, making it impossible for the reader to resist them: they must pick up the crumbs, they must follow the trail into the woods.
+The speed at which those puzzle pieces are doled out is critical.
+A good writer drip-feeds essential pieces of information at exactly the right moments, making it impossible for the reader to resist them: they must pick up the crumbs, they must follow the trail into the woods.

 Knowing not just the direction of travel but also what one might find at the destination also keeps the reader turning the pages; moreover, knowing how a novel ends can add to the suspense rather than detracting from it.